AliMamdouh2025/Door_Locker_Security_System/README.md

 # Secure Door Access System
 ## Descripton
-This project implements a secure door access system using two ATmega32 microcontrollers, leveraging various peripherals for user interaction and control.
-It offers a user-friendly experience for authorized entry and enhanced security for your controlled space.
+This project implements a secure door access system utilizing two ATmega32 microcontrollers communicating via UART polling with **acknowledgment algorithms to prevent UART hardware buffer overflow**.
+The system leverages various peripherals for user interaction and control, such as keypads for input, LCD displays for feedback, and motors or relays to actuate the door mechanism..
 ## Technology used
 GPIO, Keypad, LCD, Timer, UART, 12C, EEPROM, Buzzer, and DC Motor, ATmega32.